 The model as built following these instructions, with painting, looks great!
-I am very happy with the look, everything is working and with a few finishing touches should be ready for it’s maiden flight.
+I am very happy with the look, everything is working and with some tuning after the maiden flight and some additional test flights.

 But it’s very heavy.
-60g total weight.
-The specifications for the plane say flying weight is 42-50 grams, so it is 10 grams overweight.
+65.5g total weight.
+The specifications for the plane say flying weight is 42-50 grams, so it is 15.5 grams overweight.

 If I weight the model with the painting that I did, it comes out to 70g.
-I built the same model again without painting – 60g, still 10g higher than recommended, but I don’t think I could get it any lighter.
+I built the same model again without painting – 65g, but I don’t think I could get it any lighter.

-So this is my plan – I don’t want to break my lovely plane, so I have ordered a new kit, and I’m going to build it again, bare bones, following my instructions above.
-I’ll see how the weight turns out with no filler, painting or any special decoration and put in a 200 mAh battery.
-Then I’ll fly it – when I won’t be so worried if the plan turns into a pile of matchsticks!
+I don’t want to break my lovely plane, so I have ordered a new kit, and I’ve built it again, bare bones, following my instructions above.
+So the extra weight isn’t a problem, it really does “fly like a bird”.

 [And I’ve updated this blog based on the second build, so the hints and suggestions you see are what you need to build your own].